-Arab Coordination Group and African Development Bank Group launch a structured strategic partnership to scale co-financing and investment in Africa
+Arab Coordination Group and African Development Bank Group Launch a Structured Strategic Partnership to Scale Co-Financing and Investment in Africa

 - Joint declaration adopted to strengthen partnership for Africa’s economic transformation.

-Abidjan, Côte d’Ivoire: The Arab Coordination Group (ACG) and the African Development Bank Group (AfDB) have today launched a new phase of their partnership aimed at scaling co-financing, mobilising private capital, and accelerating Africa’s economic transformation.
+The Arab Coordination Group (ACG) and the African Development Bank Group (AfDB) (www.AfDB.org) launched a new phase of their partnership aimed at scaling co-financing, mobilising private capital, and accelerating Africa’s economic transformation.

 The High-Level Consultation Meeting convened at the AfDB’s headquarters in Abidjan, established a common platform to move from fragmented cooperation toward programmatic, large-scale co-investment aligned with the continent’s economic development priorities.

-It also reflected the collective ambition of the ACG’s members to expand their engagement with Africa, deployed in a more coordinated and catalytic manner.
+It also reflects the collective ambition of ACG members to expand their engagement with Africa, deployed in a more coordinated and catalytic manner.

 From Cooperation to Co-Investment at Scale

-Discussions focused on how the ACG and the AfDB can jointly anchor Arab African co-financing bringing together their respective balance sheets, long-term and counter-cyclical financing capacities, sectoral expertise, and country platform to mobilise larger, more coordinated public and private investment in support of Africa’s development investment priorities.
+Discussions focused on how the ACG and the AfDB can jointly anchor Arab-African co-financing—bringing together their respective balance sheets, long-term and counter-cyclical financing capacities, sectoral expertise, and country platforms—to mobilise larger, more coordinated public and private investment in support of Africa’s development investment priorities.
 Participants explored concrete pathways to enhance joint project preparation, harmonise financing approaches, strengthen policy dialogue, leverage comparative advantages, and supporting country-led development agendas, while ensuring that investments delivered measurable impact and long-term resilience.

 Joint Declaration Sets the Framework for Follow-Up